-- A. After removals are complete, but prior to final cleaning, cavity and exposed reinforcement shall be inspected by Contractor and verified by Engineer for compliance with requirements of this Section.
-Where Engineer finds unsatisfactory cavity preparation, Engineer shall direct Contractor to perform additional removals.
-Engineer shall verify areas after additional removals. - B. Contractor shall inspect embedded reinforcement and conduit exposed within cavity for defects due to corrosion or damage resulting from removal operations.
-Contractor shall notify Engineer of all defective and damaged reinforcement or conduit.
-Replacement of damaged or defective reinforcement or conduit shall be performed according to this Section and as directed by Engineer.
+- A. After removals are complete, but prior to final cleaning, exposed concrete surfaces and exposed reinforcement shall be inspected by Contractor and verified by Engineer/Architect for compliance with requirements of this Section.
+Where Engineer/Architect finds unsatisfactory surface or cavity preparation, Engineer/ Architect shall direct Contractor to perform additional removals.
+Engineer/Architect shall verify areas after additional removals. - B. Contractor shall inspect embedded reinforcement and conduits exposed within cavity for defects due to corrosion or damage resulting from removal operations.
+Contractor shall notify Engineer/Architect of all defective and damaged reinforcement or conduits.
+Replacement of damaged or defective reinforcement or conduits shall be performed according to this Section and as directed by Engineer/Architect.